cnk77/streaming-04-multiple-consumers/README.md

+# Kyle Hudson
+# 07Feb2023

 # streaming-04-multiple-consumers

-> Use RabbitMQ to distribute tasks to multiple workers
+> Use RabbitMQ to distribute tasks from streaming data to multiple workers

-One process will create task messages.
-Multiple worker processes will share the work.
+One process will create task messages by streaming data from a .csv file.
+Multiple worker processes will share the work to receive the messages.

 ## Before You Begin